 No matter what any of us do for a living or what our situation is at home, all of us are occasionally prone to everyday stress.
 Stress is a part of the human condition, and it can’t be avoided entirely.
 Some days will be worse than others, but so long as it’s managed correctly, stress is completely normal.
-Only when we ignore the warning signs of stress or fail to act on them, do they tip over into anxiety or stress-related health problems.
-Stress can be managed effectively and kept at bay, but only if we’re conscious of it on a day to day basis.
+Only when we ignore the warning signs of stress or fail to act on them, do they tip over into anxiety or stress-related health problems?
+Stress can be managed effectively and kept at bay, but only if we’re conscious of it on a day-to-day basis.

 New situations can cause stress, but so can the rigors of our familiar daily lives.
-Think of the tasks you go through every day as if they were the symbols on the reels of an UK online slots.
+Think of the tasks you go through every day as if they were the symbols on the reels of a UK online slots.
 Every time you spin those reels, the symbols will land in a different order.
 Sometimes they’ll land in the right order – and that’s when online slots players hit the jackpot – and sometimes they’ll land in the wrong order, and you’ll lose.
-If you don’t have control of how those symbols land, you’ll lose more often than you win.
-That’s why online slots websites always end up with more money than their players.
+If you don’t have control over how those symbols land, you’ll lose more often than you win.
+That’s why online slot websites always end up with more money than their players.
 Beating everyday stress is all about taking control and keeping everything in the right order.

-The little everyday tips we’re about to outline below will hopefully help you to keep your stress levels down, and stop problems before they start.
+The little everyday tips we’re about to outline below will hopefully help you to keep your stress levels down and stop problems before they start.

 Switch Off The News

-Good news doesn’t sell newspapers and doesn’t attract viewers to televised news shows.
+The good news doesn’t sell newspapers and doesn’t attract viewers to televised news shows.
 Bad news does.
 Because of that, the emphasis of almost every newspaper is negative, and the emphasis of every news-related television show tends to be similar.
-Extensive research has shown that consuming too much news can make you stressed out about situations that don’t involve you, and are outside of your control.
+Extensive research has shown that consuming too much news can make you stressed out about situations that don’t involve you and are outside of your control.
 While it’s good to stay informed, try to check the news only once a day, and keep it brief.
 If something really important is going on, someone else will tell you.

 Switch Off From Work

 Human beings are now more connected than they ever have been before, and in most ways, that’s a good thing.
 We’re able to stay in touch with friends and loved ones whom we’re separated from by geography, and it’s never been so easy to communicate.
 That can be a bad thing for our home-work balance, though.
-You can access your work emails from home, and so you feel inclined to not only check them but to respond to them.
+You can access your work emails from home, so you feel inclined to not only check them but to respond to them.
 As a result, you end up working later and making less time for yourself.
 When your working hours are over, switch off.
 Anything that’s not done can wait until the morning.
 You need time for yourself, and you’re entitled to it.

 Go For A Walk